Mental health training for school staff

 - Understanding and managing self-harm

-- Working with challenging and hard to reach children
+- Working with children who are hard to reach

 If your school is interested in this service please contact us to discuss how we can help.